 What happens if the user makes a mistake, e.g. when entering data?

-Does the application give helpful error messages that serve to solve the problem?
+Does the application give helpful error messages that serve to solve the problem? - Conformity to expectations

 Does the procedure within the software match the way users actually work?